zwang695/alexa-skills-list/README.md

 *Alexa, start Presidential Trivia*

-A trivia game about United States Presidents.
-Wrong choices will be corrected with some extra historical context which will explain the answer.
+Historical US President quiz.
+Wrong choices will be corrected using extra historical context which will explain the answer with an interesting note.

 ***